 Until a few years ago, concussions were identified as grade 1 (mild), grade 2 (moderate) or grade 3 (severe).
 But there were several classification systems and none was determined to be more effective than the others.
 That practice is no longer used.

 3. You don't need imaging to diagnose a concussion

 "Many athletes will have been seen in the emergency room prior to coming to their doctor’s office and are disappointed that they did not have a CT scan performed," Felton said.
 "However, a concussion does not show up on a CT scan or MRI.
 It is a clinical diagnosis.
 A CT scan is used to rule out other serious injuries like skull fractures or brain bleeds."

 Yes, they're vital, but don't let helmets lull you into a sense of invincibility.
 "Helmets help prevent skull fractures," Felton said.
 The brain, despite being encased in a protective helmet, can be concussed from a blow to the head or violent shaking of the head or body.

 5. Concussions aren't limited to football

-Young athletes suffer concussions in every sport.
+Athletes suffer concussions in every sport.
 Concussions can occur anywhere, from an automobile accident to a school recess mishap to a simple misstep and fall during routine activities.

 6. You can’t “play through” a concussion

 Dr. Felton's advice to young people and parents

 To young athletes: "It's really important that you pay attention to your own symptoms.
 Your coach can't watch everyone all the time.
 The (athletic) trainer can't watch everyone.
 If you hit your head on another player, the ground, equipment, etc. and feel like you may have a concussion, you should remove yourself from the practice or game and let a coach or athletic trainer know.”